 5. The Life Experience

 Guwahati is a kaleidoscope of life and emotions – set out with a camera and you’ll capture some of the most beautiful shots of landscapes, the Brahmaputra and temples you’ll ever click in your entire life.

 In Guwahati, you will have numbers of wonderful places to hang around with friends.
 Beli View, Uzan Bozar, Sradhdhanjali Kanan, Commerce Point, Kalakhetra are some of them.

 Every monsoon, life comes to a standstill as parts of the city turn into a sluggish brown river.. its a lifetime experience.

 1. Artificial Flood

-In Guwahati, two or three heavy rainfalls in day wreck havoc in most of the areas of the city, creating water logging and traffic snarls.
-Common people however, have no other option but to vent their ire against the government and the authorities concerned, and are learning to live with the streets flooded for hours and spending considerable time in the traffic congestion.
+In Guwahati, two or three heavy rainfalls in day wreak havoc in most of the areas of the city, creating water logging and traffic snarls.
+Common people, however, have no other option but to vent their ire against the government and the authorities concerned and are learning to live with the streets flooded for hours and spending considerable time in the traffic congestion.